 NICE has accredited the process used by The Royal College of Pathologists to produce its autopsy guidelines.
-Accreditation is valid until July 2022 and is retrospectively applicable to documents produced using the processes described in our guidance for authors.
+Accreditation is valid for five years from 25 July 2017 and is retrospectively applicable to documents produced using the processes described in our guidance for authors.
 All guidance produced following the accredited process bears the NICE accreditation mark.
 More information on accreditation can be found on the NICE website.

 Documents under consultation:

 Members can comment on draft documents here.

 Documents under review:

 The College is currently undertaking a large programme to update the autopsy scenarios originally published as guidance in 2005.
 This update will ensure that our guidance meets the modern demands on autopsy practice and ensures they relate pragmatically to coronial practice which constitutes over 90% of post mortem work in the UK.